ZJU-REAL/LAPO/README.md

 bash ./config/deepscaler-1.5B-grpo-stage1.sh
 ```

-Upon completion, this stage will generate a raw `q_length_mapping.json` file in the output directory you specified.
+Upon completion, this stage will generate a raw `all_mapping_file` file (json) in the output directory you specified.

 ### Step 2: Process the Length Mapping File